inomoz/workflow/README.md

 - Plan - MITs for day, week.
 Major first.
 Do it at the beginning of each day.
 - Focus - turn off distractions, clear your space, start! incoming tasks/info - collect!
 Breathe deeply.
 Re-focus.
 Focus helpers: https://brain.fm/, https://www.youtube.com/watch?v=WPni755-Krg&list=RDcyiEv7khrH0&index=2
+  Background video, chat, news, sites, etc is NOT your friend, leave some time for this, maybe later?
+  Spend your work time with max productivity!
 - Collect - how (emacs + https://news.ycombinator.com/item?id=13829075 for mobile setup) + Sync Tool
 - Process - at least once a day, 2 minutes - do it, trash it, delegate it, or put into todo/calendar Do day/week reviews, check your goals, rest often and enjoy your life =)